-Our Psychosocial residential services provide safe, stable accommodation, in a supportive community environment, for people to focus on their recovery.
+Our Psychosocial residential services provide programmatic rehabilitation support for people to focus on their recovery in medium-term accommodation, in a supportive community environment.

-Residents support and learn from each other and have genuine co-design input into individual and group support sessions.
+This service provides time-limited rehabilitation for up to two years.
 Residents develop a greater understanding of their mental health, learn life skills like confidence and connection with others, and receive support with activities of daily living to continually build their capacity to live independently.
-We work with residents, their families, friends and carers to build a high quality, program of support tailored to their unique needs and NDIS plan goals.
+They have genuine co-design input into individual and group support sessions.
+We use our unique My Better Life tool to help build a high quality, program of support tailored to their unique needs and NDIS plan goals in partnership with their family, carers and Mind practitioners.

 Who is Psychosocial residential rehabilitation for?